scil-vital/TrackToLearn/README.md

 ### TractOracle-RL (2024b)

 > Théberge, A., Descoteaux, M., & Jodoin, P. M. (2024).
 TractOracle: towards an anatomically-informed reward function for RL-based tractography.
-Submitted to MICCAI 2024.
+Accepted at MICCAI 2024.

 The reference commit to the `main` brain for this work is `0fb20306edc32b6015fbfe9b79677015cd0602cf`.
 Please use this commit as starting point if you want to build upon Track-to-Learn (TractOracle-RL).
 See README above for usage.

+See the conference paper (open-access version): https://papers.miccai.org/miccai-2024/paper/1898_paper.pdf

 See preprint: https://arxiv.org/pdf/2403.17845.pdf

 See additional data: https://zenodo.org/doi/10.5281/zenodo.10931313

-Conference paper (hopefully) coming soon.

 ### What matters in Reinforcement Learning for Tractography (2024a)